yomalley/Bank-Churn-prediction/README.md

 # 🏦 Bank Customer Churn Prediction using Neural Networks

-This project uses a **code deep learning approach** to predict whether bank customers are likely to churn (leave the bank).
+This project uses a **Deep learning approach** to predict whether bank customers are likely to churn (leave the bank).
 The model leverages **Artificial Neural Networks (ANNs)** to classify customers based on demographic and transactional features.

 ---